 Star House situated just 150 yards from the High Street, with its excellent and varied shops, is also within easy reach of Maldon’s attractive riverside.
 We offer a twin room with en-suite facilities a double room with en-suite facilities and a single room with it's own private bathroom.
 Each room is comfortably furnished and has a TV and tea/coffee making facilities (plus the important biscuits).

-Gary and Anja Pipe and their young family offer a warm welcome to all their guests especially to Dutch visitors for Anja comes from Cuijk in Holland.
+Gary and Anja Pipe and their family offer a warm welcome to all their guests especially to Dutch visitors for Anja comes from Cuijk in Holland.
 It’s a long story but they first met during the Town twinning celebrations of Maldon and Cuijk.

 Very nice and clean, lovely breakfast and friendly.
 Will come back again for sure.